X. Arthur, B.Sc., M.F.A., M.Sc.

 My service allows authors who are constrained by time, writing skills, or English fluency to compete fairly for publication.
 I will optimize your manuscript or proposal for clarity and impact.
 I will also format and style your manuscript to conform to your target journal.

-How do you handle telecommuting work and long-distance collaboration?
+How do you handle remote work and long-distance collaboration?

 In addition to telephone and email, I have had success using Gmail video chat, Skype video chat, and Dropbox.